supervisely-ecosystem/Serve-Matte-Anything/serving_app/README.md

 Matte Anything, a combination of several machine learning models proposed by researchers from Huazhong University of Science and Technology, unites segmentation and matting models into a single pipeline to produce accurate alpha channels for images with high quality and simple user interaction.

 Matte Anything firstly employs Segment Anything Model to generate a segmentation mask for target object on input image.
 Subsequently, open-vocabulary object detection model (GroudingDINO) is used to detect commonly occurring transparent objects.
-Trimaps are then generated based on the segmentation and transparent object detection results, which are subsequently passed into image matting model - ViTMatte.
+Trimaps are then generated based on the segmentation and transparent object detection results, which are subsequently passed into image matting model - ViTMatte (we also added opportunity to use [DiffMatte](https://arxiv.org/pdf/2312.05915)).

 ![matte anything](https://github.com/supervisely-ecosystem/Serve-Matte-Anything/releases/download/v0.0.1/matte-anything.png)